grillazz/fastapi-polars/README.md

 Sure, here is a step-by-step guide to set up the FastAPI-Polars project:

 ### 1. Prerequisites
-Ensure you have the following installed:
+Ensure you have the following installed for local development:
-- Python 3.7+
+- Python 3.13+
 - Docker
 - Docker Compose